forwardemail/forwardemail.net/app/views/faq/index.md

 * [Use passkeys to sign in to apps and websites on iPhone](https://support.apple.com/guide/iphone/use-passkeys-to-sign-in-to-apps-and-websites-iphf538ea8d0/ios) (Apple)
 * [Wikipedia article on Passkeys](https://en.wikipedia.org/wiki/Passkey_\(credential\))

+### Is two-factor authentication (2FA) supported

+Yes, for logging into your account &mdash; including <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">webmail</a> &mdash; via one-time passcodes, backed by recovery keys.

+2FA applies to your account login itself, not to IMAP, SMTP, POP3, CalDAV, or CardDAV connections from third-party clients (Thunderbird, Apple Mail, etc.) &mdash; those authenticate with an alias-specific generated password instead, so there isn't currently a 2FA-equivalent standard for that class of client.
+If you'd like to see that change, a GitHub feature request is the best way to make the case for it.

 ### Do you support email best practices

 Yes.
 We have built-in support for SPF, DKIM, DMARC, ARC, and SRS across all plans.
 We have also worked extensively with the original authors of these specifications and other email experts to ensure perfection and high deliverability.